saloni151/Understanding-Exploratory-Data-Analysis-A-Project-Based-Approach-Using-Bank-Loan-Risk-Analysis-Data/README.md

-# Mastering-Exploratory-Data-Analysis-A-Project-Based-Approach-Using-Bank-Loan-Risk-Analysis-Data
+# Mastering-Exploratory-Data-Analysis-A-Project-Based-Approach-on-Bank-Loan-Risk-Analysis-Data-Using-Light-Gradient-Boosting-Machine-Classifier
 # **Initially**

 Loan-providing companies find it hard to give loans to people due to their insufficient or nonexistent credit history.
 Because of that, some consumers use it as their advantage by becoming a defaulter.
-I have used EDA to analyse the patterns present in the data.
+EDA has been used to analyse the patterns present in the data.
 This will ensure that the applicants capable of repaying the loan are not rejected.

 When the company receives a loan application, it has to decide on loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision: